 Should I wake Taïga up before I leave?… I can’t take her with me, that’s for sure.
-I don’t even know if Reinhold is still available, but showing up on his threashhold with another man’s child is not a good move… She’ll be crying, of course.
+I don’t even know if Reinhold is still available, but showing up on his threshhold with another man’s child is not a good move… She’ll be crying, of course.
 After all, no. Definitely not… Taïga will be better off here in the middle of nowhere, being canalized by Mother.
-This is my chance of a bright future, I must leave before someone stops me!
+This is my chance to a bright future, I must leave before someone stops me!

 With a last glance at her sleeping daughter, she tiptoes out of the room…

 It has rained again during the night and it’s still foggy outside, but after reading the weather stick on the north wall, Taïga knows it won’t last.
 The thin spruce stick is cheerily pointing upwards, and Granny said it’s a sure sign it will be sunny later today.
 The forest seem eerily quiet, and Taïga is afraid to venture too far in her search of her mother.
 She circles the house, staying on the porch, calling her mother’s name over and over again, but the sound of her voice is absorbed by the fog.
 She walks down the stairs, onto the muddy lawn and starts walking around the winter garden, but the eerie call of a bird scares her and she finishes the last yards in a fast run.
 Pushing up the door she stops to tap her feet on the doormat to get rid of the mud under her shoes before entering.
 She’ll ask Mrs. Brown to come with her, or Granny…

 ‘What is the hollering about?’
 Granny is coming down the stairs with Minuit in her arms.